-Class 12 Chemistry NCERT Solutions (Polymers) – Important Questions
+Class 12 Chemistry NCERT Solutions Chapter 15 Polymers – Important Questions

-Polymers can be defined as a huge molecular mass macro-molecules made of repeating monomer-derived structural units.
+Polymers can be defined as huge molecular mass macro-molecules made of repeating monomer-derived structural units.
 Polymers consists of a huge molecular mass of (

-Polymers naturally found are known as Natural Polymer.
+Polymers naturally found are known as Natural Polymers.
 Natural polymers are formed from animals and plants.
 Diverse natural polymer examples are protein, starch, cellulose, etc.

 Polymers which are human-made are known as Synthetic Polymer.
 Various examples of the synthetic polymer are synthetic rubbers (Buna-5), synthetic fibres (nylon 6, 6), plastic (polythene).

 Example: homopolymer of ethane is polythene.

 |Co-polymers are polymers whose repeat units are obtained from two-type monomers.

 Examples: Co-polymer of styrene and 1, 3 – butadiene is Buna – S.

 Q4: How do you explain the functionality of a monomer?

-The functional of a monomer may be defined as the total number of retaining sites, which are in this particular monomer.
+The functional of a monomer may be defined as the total number of bonding sites, which are in this particular monomer.

 For example, adipic acid and 1, 3-butadiene is two, and that of propene and ethene is one

 Q5: Define the term polymerisation.

 The mechanism of high molecular mass formation (

 Q7: Determine the groups where the polymers are graded according to molecular forces?

 (c) Thermosetting polymers

 (d) Thermoplastic polymers

 Condensation Polymerisation: The process in which the polymers are formed by the repeating condensation reactions between the two different bifunctional or trifunctional monomers.
 In this process molecules such as hydrochloric acid or water is eliminated.

 For example, nylon 6, 6 is the result of adipic acid and hexamethylenediamine polymerization of the reaction condensation.